 Caffeine does not create energy.
 It masks the signal that tells you that you are tired.
 When you are awake, adenosine accumulates in your brain and binds to receptors, signaling fatigue.
 Caffeine blocks those receptors, making you feel more alert.
 Simultaneously, caffeine increases dopamine and norepinephrine, neurotransmitters responsible for attention, reaction speed, and perceived effort.
 This dual mechanism explains why caffeine feels powerful but also why overuse creates problems.

 Caffeine does not create energy.
-It blocks the brain’s perception of fatigue.
-This foundational insight changes how knowledge workers should approach their coffee consumption.
+Caffeine blocks the brain’s perception of fatigue rather than generating energy.
+[1]

 McLellan, Caldwell & Lieberman, Neuroscience and Biobehavioral Reviews, 2016

-The dose-response relationship matters enormously.
-A small amount (40-50mg) provides noticeable benefits without jitters or anxiety.
+The caffeine dose-response relationship matters enormously: small amounts (40-50mg) provide noticeable alertness benefits without jitters or anxiety, while higher doses (400mg and above) add physical performance gains but introduce anxiety and accelerated tolerance.
 A moderate dose (100-300mg) improves focus, reaction time, and working memory in most people.
-Higher doses (400mg and above) add physical performance benefits but introduce anxiety, jitteriness, tremors, and accelerated tolerance buildup.
 Most productivity-focused knowledge workers perform best at 150-250mg, roughly one to one-and-a-half cups of coffee.

 The critical role of your genetics in caffeine metabolism